-She first trained as a nurse and a midwife.
-However, in the mid-1860s Dyer began working as a baby farmer, a lucrative trade in Victorian-Era England — finding a baby farmer at the time was as easy as picking up the local newspaper.
-At the time the Poor Law Amendment Act of 1834 made it so fathers of illegitimate children were not obligated by law to support their children financially, leaving many women without options.
+Dyer first trained as a nurse and a midwife and by the 1960s, became a baby farmer, a lucrative trade in Victorian-Era England.
+The Poor Law Amendment Act of 1834 made it so fathers of illegitimate children were not obligated by law to support their children financially, leaving many women without options.
 For a fee, baby farmers would adopt the unwanted children.
-Baby farmers operated under the ruse that the child would be taken care of, but more often than not the children were mistreated and even killed.
+They operated under the ruse that the child would be taken care of, but often the children were mistreated and even killed.
 Ms. Dyer, herself, assured clients that children under her care would be given a safe and loving home.

-Dyer was tried at the Old Bailey in March 1896.
-She used insanity as her defense.
-It took a jury less than five minutes to reach the verdict: guilty.
-She pleaded guilty to just one murder, but using estimates based on timelines and years active, she likely killed between 200-400 children.
+Dyer was tried at the Old Bailey in March 1896, using insanity as her defense.
+It took a jury less than five minutes to reach a guilty verdict.
+She plead guilty to just one murder, but using estimates based on timelines and years active, she likely killed between 200-400 children.
 On Wednesday, June 10, 1896 just before 9:00 AM, Amelia Dyer was hanged.

 Because the murders occurred during the same period, some believe that Amelia Dyer and Jack the Ripper are one in the same and that the Ripper’s victims were botched abortions committed by Dyer.
 There is little evidence to back this theory.